dagster-io/dagster/examples/experimental/dagster-airlift/examples/tutorial-example/README.md

 │   ├── definitions.py: Empty starter file for following along with the tutorial │
-├── airflow_dags: Contains the Airflow DAG and associated files │   ├── migration_state: Contains migration state files for each DAG, see migration step below │   ├── dags.py: The Airflow DAG definition
+├── airflow_dags: Contains the Airflow DAG and associated files │   ├── proxying_state: Contains proxying state files for each DAG, see migration step below │   ├── dags.py: The Airflow DAG definition
 ```